alexeygumirov/pandoc-beamer-how-to/README.md

 +smart\
 +fenced_divs"

-pandoc -s --dpi=300 --slide-level 2 --toc --listings --shift-heading-level=0 --columns=50 --template default_mod.latex --pdf-engine xelatex -f "$SOURCE_FORMAT" -M date="$DATE_COVER" -V classoption:aspectratio=169 -V lang=en-US -t beamer presentation.md -o presentation.pdf
+pandoc -s --dpi=300 --slide-level 2 --toc --listings --shift-heading-level=0 --columns=50 --template default_mod.latex --pdf-engine lualatex -f "$SOURCE_FORMAT" -M date="$DATE_COVER" -V classoption:aspectratio=169 -V lang=en-US -t beamer presentation.md -o presentation.pdf
 ```

-> **--pdf-engine**: It is important to mention, that if you want to use True Type fonts in presentation (which you put in the «mainfont»), the «xelatex» engine for PDF generation must be used.
+> **--pdf-engine**: It is important to mention, that if you want to use True Type fonts in presentation (which you put in the «mainfont»), the «lualatex» engine for PDF generation must be used.

 > **default_mod.latex**: This is default template which is modified by me to produce better looking listings.
 In the default template listings of code are not presented nicely, so I had to improve this part.